xEnVrE/robots-io/README.md

 - `RealSense` (using ROS);
 - `R1Camera` inheriting from `RealSense` (YARP version).

-Of course, you need `YARP` to build `YarpCamera` and `YARP + ICUB` to build `iCubCamera` and `iCubCameraRelative`.
+`YARP` is required to build `YarpCamera` and `YARP + ICUB` are required to build `iCubCamera` and `iCubCameraRelative`.

 ## Hand

-Right now namespace `RobotsIO::Hand` only contains the `iCubHand` class that provides you with a measure of the encoders of all the joints of the iCub hand (i.e. of all the fingers).
+The namespace `RobotsIO::Hand` only contains the `iCubHand` class that provides a measure of the encoders of all the joints of the iCub hand (i.e. of all the fingers).

 This class supports reading from `IEncoders` or raw YARP ports and combines all inputs available (i.e. readings from the hand motors + readings from the analog